 As already indicated, this place has some history.
 A hundred years ago, then known as Café Hungaria, it was a spot where diverse community could gather.
 The cream of Viennese society would come together after disembarking the tram at the last stop from Vienna.
 Later, the space was used for various purposes and since 2013 luckily again is opened as a café.
 It also serves as a space for various events from book launches to workshops, discussions, lectures, film screenings, concerts, even parties ;) For us, the best way to enjoy this café is to enjoy a coffee break just after visiting the gallery exhibitions.

 WHAT TO HAVE IN CAFE BERLINKA?

 You will not find coffee on the menu here alone.
 There is also wine by the glass, beer or even something stronger to have ;) Light lunch or dinner is on the offer as well.
-And don’t forget about those nice cakes displayed just next to the bar!
-The menu is imaginative, though not very extensive, and the food usually also looks really good.
+The menu is imaginative, though not very extensive, and the food usually looks really nice.
+On the other hand, we are not its biggest fans and you’ll find out why.
 We praise the kitchen for trying to utilize local products and aiming to achieve zero waste utilizing raw materials, if possible.
 They are also trying new trends in cuisine and there is always something vegetarian and vegan on the menu.
-Prices are reasonable for the offer and the location.
-So if you happen to be there in the later morning, during lunchtime or evening, you will find something to suit your taste for sure.

 Author: Eva Latakova